 Risks of a wraparound mortgage

 Because of the nature of wraparound mortgages, both the buyer and seller take on some level of risk.
-For one, because the buyer makes payments directly to the seller, the buyer relies entirely on the seller to pay the original mortgage.
+As the buyer, you make payments directly to the seller, so you’re relying entirely on them to pay the original mortgage.
+It’s wise to add a clause to your loan or purchase agreement that would allow for a portion of your payments to be made directly to the lender, instead of all of the payment going to the seller.

 “The biggest risk is the seller defaulting on the original mortgage, which can put the property the buyer is living in into foreclosure,” says Schandelson.

-Sellers also face risks in a wraparound mortgage, the biggest being the buyer not making payments and the seller still being on the hook to repay it.
+Sellers also face risks in a wraparound mortgage, mainly the buyer not making payments and the seller still being on the hook to repay it.

 “This means you either need to come out of pocket or miss payments, which can hurt your credit score,” says Schandelson.
 “You might also need to take legal action against the buyer for not paying, which can be costly.”